Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 4) History
 -------------------------------------------------------------------------------
 Open bugs:
-- [target 1.9] MISSING FEATURE (Alban): The export of part usage list is not localized
 - [target 1.9] BUG (Alban): It is difficult to edit the budget, since the update of Dot.Net (do not reccord that bug)